 In rivers, cyanobacteria generally form brown or black mats that grow on rocks in the river bed.
 Mats that come loose from the riverbed can wash up on the banks or form floating ‘rafts’ in shallow areas.
 When exposed, the mats may dry out and turn a light brown or white colour and may also produce a strong musty odour.
 Dogs love the smell and can eat it.
 Even a small amount, the size of a 50 cent piece, can kill a dog.

 Cyanobacteria differ from harmless bright green algae, which often form long filaments.

 In lakes and slow-flowing waters, cyanobacteria grow in a free-floating (also called planktonic) form which can cause the water to become murky or cloudy.
 Free-floating cyanobacterial blooms are generally green in colour and can give lakes a ‘pea soup’ appearance.
 Free-floating cyanobacteria can also form films or scums on the water’s surface, especially at the water’s edge.
 Henley Lake in Masterton and Lake Waitawa (North of Ōtaki) often have high levels of toxic algae and we recommend you don't let your dog swim in or drink from these lakes.

 Check for alerts before you head to the river or lake.
 Avoid contact with toxic algae but you do have to eat the algae for it to be harmful.
 A small number of people are very sensitive and may experience skin irritation after being exposed.
 If you experience a reaction after contact or swimming, contact your doctor.

 It is the furry member(s) of your family that are at the most risk because dogs like the smell and taste of toxic algae.
-Keep an eye on your dog when they are near the river or lake.
+Keep an eye on your dog when near the river or lake.
 If there is an alert or you think you have spotted toxic algae mats keep your dog on a lead, out of the water and most importantly, ensure it does not eat any algae mats in the water or at the water’s edge.